4416. Testing System

 }

-Sort the teams according to the given condition.
+Sort the teams according to the given conditions.

 sort(acm,acm+n,cmp);

-Print the team’s IDs in the order of their locations in the resulting table.
+Print the team numbers in the order of their placement in the results table.

 printf("%d ",acm[i].id);